 Map 3: Prior Month Projections for Infection Growth by County

 Table 1 provides formal evidence on forecast accuracy for various forecast horizons.
 The table shows two accuracy metrics for the county forecasts, comparing each horizon’s forecast, as of the beginning of that period, against actual growth in infections over the same period.
 For example, the first row evaluates the accuracy of a 10-day-ahead forecast of infection growth, based on data up until 10 days from the last day of available data, by comparing it to actual growth in infections over those 10 days.
-The first metric (column 1) is the cross-county correlation between the forecasted value and the actual value of the change in log active infections over those 30 days.
+The first column indicates the length of the model forecast in days.
+The correlation metric is the cross-county correlation between the forecasted value and the actual value of the change in log active infections over those 30 days.
 The closer this correlation is to 1, the better the forecasting model is at predicting the cross-county distribution of COVID-19 growth.
-The second metric (column 2) is the root mean-squared forecast error (RMSFE), which is the square root of the mean across counties of their squared forecast errors.
+The RMSFE metric is the root mean-squared forecast error, which is the square root of the mean across counties of their squared forecast errors.
 The smaller the RMSFE, the more accurate is the average county’s forecast.

-To put these forecast errors in perspective, it is useful to compare them to the cross-county means of the forecasted and actual values of the change in log active infections, shown in the third and fourth columns.
-The fifth column of the table shows how many counties had sufficient data to produce a forecast.
+To put these forecast errors in perspective, it is useful to compare them to the cross-county means of the actual and predicted values of the change in log active infections, shown in the next two columns.
+The last column of the table shows how many counties had sufficient data to produce a forecast.

 Wilson, Daniel J. 2021.
 “SF Fed Launches Tool to Forecast COVID-19 Infections.”
 SF Fed Blog, February 3, 2021. https://www.frbsf.org/our-district/about/sf-fed-blog/sf-fed-launches-tool-forecast-covid-19-infections/